nongio/layers/README.md

 # Build the library
 At the moment the project requires to setup skia-safe configuration variables before building.
 See `Cargo.toml`.
 Once configured the library can be built using cargo.
 The C header will be generated in the `target` folder.
+The project requires nightly rust to use the negative_impl feature.
 ```
 cargo build
 ```